pallavi0902/ISQA8086/Background Research/README.md

 We chose Linda Loring Nature Foundation phenology dataset as our area of research and data analysis project.
-Phenology, according to Phenological Research book, is the study of the timing of recurring biological events”.
+Phenology, according to Phenological Research book, is "the study of the timing of recurring biological events”.
 So, when I was researching for phenological area of study which relevant to our project, I came across ‘Plant phenological research enhances ecological restoration’ article.
 From this article, I learned about a very important aspect of phenology research which could be helpful